 In the dry season, women and children had to walk hours to the nearest water source and girls were often late for school.
 Streams and rivers were vulnerable to pollution from cattle and water-borne diseases including typhoid and diarrhoea were common.

-Women and girls in particular have benefitted, including people like Aishatu (pictured left) who lives in a Ndop village.
+Women and girls in particular have benefitted, including people like Aishatu (pictured) who lives in a Ndop village.

 Instead of coming into conflict over access to fertile land – a precious and depleting resource – cattle herders and crop farmers can both benefit by taking it in turns to access the same piece of land.